Genetic Screening and Recessive Inheritance

 If additional screening can be performed for the donor, the recipient pays for any additional lab tests and all administrative fees for this service.

-If you would like more specific information regarding testing for a specific donor, you may register as a recipient and once you have selected a donor, we can explore testing options for him.
+If you would like more specific information regarding testing for a specific donor, you may register as a recipient and once you have selected a donor, we can explore testing options for them.